What if everything you thought you knew about keto protein consumption was wrong?

 - Carrying oxygen in your blood via hemoglobin

-Your body can’t store protein in the same way it stores carbs and fat, so you need to make sure you’re eating the right amount of protein every day (more on this later!).
+Your body can’t store protein in the same way it stores carbs and fat, so you need to make sure you’re eating the right amount of protein every day.

 But protein also has a few more roles to play:

-- Protein helps you feel full.
-Protein is super nutrient dense, satiating, and takes a while to digest.
-This helps when you’re trying to curb hunger and lose weight without starving yourself.
+- Protein helps you feel full: Protein is nutrient-dense, satiating, and takes time to digest.
+This helps when you’re trying to curb hunger and lose weight without starving yourself[*].

-- Protein also builds muscle, which burns calories even when you’re not working out.
+- Protein builds muscle, which burns calories: It keeps burning calories even when you’re not working out.
 It will be easier for you to create a calorie deficit and lose stubborn fat with more muscle mass on your side[*].

-Plus, when you start building muscle and shedding fat, you may not weigh less, but your body composition will change for the better.
-You’ll start to look toned instead of flabby the more you work out and refuel with protein.
+Plus, when you start building muscle and shedding fat, you may not lose weight, but your body composition will improve.
+You’ll begin to look toned instead of flabby the more you work out and refuel with protein.

 Yes, gluconeogenesis is a metabolic mechanism where your liver and kidneys make glucose from non-carbohydrate sources like protein.